kagiko/vaultwarden-wiki/Using-Docker-Compose.md

 This example is the same as the previous one, but for the case where you don't want your instance to be publicly accessible (i.e., you can access it only from your local network).
 This example uses Duck DNS as the DNS provider.
 Refer to [[Running a private vaultwarden instance with Let's Encrypt certs|Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs]] for more background, and details on how to set up Duck DNS.

 Start by making a new directory and changing into it.
-Next, create the `docker-compose.yml` below, making sure to substitute appropriate values for the `DOMAIN` and `EMAIL` variables.
+Next, create the `compose.yaml` (or `docker-compose.yml` for legacy versions) below, making sure to substitute appropriate values for the `DOMAIN` and `EMAIL` variables.

 ```yaml
 version: '3'